OlimilO1402/OlimilO1402/ReadMe.md

 Software is not only a tool but also knowledge, if you are able to read it.

 ## Some Infos About Programming Skills
-I started learning programming in university in 1993 on a comtech AMD 386-DX-40 with Windows 3.1 and Fortran 77.
+I started learning programming in Fortran 77 in university in 1992 on a comtech AMD 386-DX-40 with Windows 3.0.
 In 1995 I switched to Borland Delphi (=Object Pascal) 3 then 5 later 7 and also Freepascal with Lazarus.
 At the same time I started programming my graphical calculator HP48G in Reverse Polish Lisp (UPN).
 From the year 2000 on, as already mentioned, I got a job as a professional software developer in Visual Basic 6.